-Capital City High School is a one-to-one technology school.
+Jefferson City High School and Simonsen are one-to-one technology schools.
 Each student is issued a school electronic device to be used to enhance instruction in the classroom.
 Specific instructions and regulations for use of devices can be found in the "One-to-World Handbook" available in the administrative offices and on the district website.
 Students are expected to have it available and ready to use as directed by teachers and teaching staff.